 Cape Town in the summer is one of the best places on earth to find yourself.
 I couldn’t have hoped for a more beautiful location, or better weather to shoot with the Moondog Labs anamorphic lens for the first time.
 I captured hands down some of my best visuals ever from my iPhone 7 Plus with this lens over the few days I was there.
 It has been a core part of my rig ever since.

 Not All Smartphone Lenses Are Created Equal

-When I’m trying to travel light, and need to shoot quickly with minimal fuss, the last thing I need is to carry around extra things I won’t end up using.
+When travelling light, the last thing I need is to carry around extra things I won’t end up using.

 The Magic of Anamorphic ‘CinemaScope’

 The widescreen 2.39:1 aspect ratio we’ve all come to associate with the big screen cinematic experience actually started in the 1950’s.
 CinemaScope is a name still associated with this aspect ratio, and the use of anamorphic lenses in general.
 The actual CinemaScope format was made obsolete from the late 60’s, replaced by improved anamorphic optics developed by Panavision.

 An anamorphic lens will optically squeeze a high aspect wide frame horizontally to fit a narrower recording format.
 In the case of the Moondog Labs anamorphic lens, this is a ratio of 1.33x, squeezing 2.39:1 width frame down to the standard 16:9 HD / UHD for a 16:9 image sensor without losing any vertical resolution.